Washington, DC Internship Program

 Students participating in the program work at their internship four days a week and enroll in night courses.
 Note: Syllabi are for course approval and reference only.
 Students will receive up-to-date syllabi when their courses begin.

-Students will choose two of the following courses, or may replace one of them with a course at George Washington University or the Washington campus of Johns Hopkins University as part of the program (subject to class size limits):
+Students will choose three of the following courses, or may replace one of them with a course at the George Washington University as part of the program (subject to class size limits):

 CAS HI 281 / CAS IR 356 / CAS PO 201: American Governance: Foreign Affairs (4)